ArianeBeaudin/arianebeaudin.github.io/_posts/2020-09-08-list-political-animes-2d-movies.md

  5. Hayako Miyazaki's work in general
 There is this [nice marxist analysis of Miyazaki's work](https://www.youtube.com/watch?v=UMXN6B-tqZM&t=1471s&ab_channel=Zeria) to which I would like to come back to.

+6. *She-Ra and the Princesses of Power* (2018-2020), fantasy/sci-fi cartoon I could go on and on about why I think this cartoon is amazing.
+But, in short, following queer princesses with magical abilities uniting to defeat a common evil is wonderful.
+Kids (and adults) need that kind of show in their life to be able to imagine our very own uprising.